hm-lang/core/proposals/README.md

 methods in C++), and (3) instance functions.

-Class methods (1) can access instance variables and call other class methods, and must be defined with a `::` or `;;` prefixed on the function name.
+Class methods (1) can access instance variables and call other class methods, and require a `This: this` or `This; this` argument to indicate that it's an instance method.
-Mutating methods -- i.e., that modify the class instance, `This`, i.e., by modifying its values/variables -- must be defined with a `;;` before the method name.
+Mutating methods -- i.e., that modify the class instance, `This`, i.e., by modifying its values/variables -- must be defined with `This;` in the arguments.
-Non-mutating methods must be defined with `::` and can access variables but not modify them.
+Non-mutating methods must be defined with `This:` and can access variables but not modify them.
-We'll use the notation `someClass;;someMutatingMethod()` to refer to mutating methods and `someClass::someMethod()` to refer to non-mutating methods.
+We'll use the notation `SomeClass;;someMutatingMethod()` to refer to mutating methods and `SomeClass::someMethod()` to refer to non-mutating methods, with an implicit `This` due to the class instance `SomeClass` being present.
 Calling a class method does not require the `;;` or `::` prefix, but it is allowed, e.g.,

 ```
 SomeClass ;= someClass("hello!")